 Quite a lot of what I’ve learnt has been committed to paper / cyberspace, in the hope that others will find it useful.

-The newest is Working Collaboratively, which looks at examples of collaboration which aim to shift whole systems.
+In 2013, DoShorts published Working Collaboratively, which looks at examples of collaboration which aim to shift whole systems.
 It includes tips from practitioners, case examples and lots of advice on how to navigate the early messy stages of working collaboratively.
-It is available in hard copy or as an ebook.
-Use PWP15 for a 15% discount.
+It is available in hard copy or as an ebook, including from Routledge who now publish it.

 What’s it like from the inside?
 The Challenges of Being an Organisational Change Agent for Sustainability A chapter in "Change and Sustainability" edited by Chris Galea and published by Greenleaf in 2012.
 Based on a survey of organisational change agents, their views on how effective they are and how they see their work in relation to the wider sustainability movement.